loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

     --with-srb=DIR
 The environment variables FC and FCFLAGS replace F9X and F9XFLAGS, respectively, which are deprecated in this release.

-Additional new “influential environment variables” in this release include the following:
+Additional new "influential environment variables" in this release include the following:
     CXX
     CXXFLAGS
     CXXCPP